saifaustcse/nodejs-developer-roadmap/README.md

-# NodeJS Developer Roadmap
+# Node.js Developer Roadmap

-> Roadmap to becoming a NodeJS developer in 2021:
+> Roadmap to becoming a Node.js developer in 2021:

-Below you can find a chart demonstrating the paths that you can take and the libraries that you would want to learn to become a NodeJS developer.
-I made this chart as a tip for everyone who asks me, "What should I learn next as a NodeJS developer?"
+Below you can find a chart demonstrating the paths that you can take and the libraries that you would want to learn to become a Node.js developer.
+I made this chart as a tip for everyone who asks me, "What should I learn next as a Node.js developer?"

 ## Disclaimer